assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 The idea with the resume tickets is to support session-resume to significantly reduce the overhead of the Salt Channel handshake.
 A resumed session uses less communication data and a zero round-trip overhead.
-Also, the handshake of a resumed session does not require CPU intensive asymmetric cryptography.
+Also, the handshake of a resumed session does not require asymmetric cryptography which typically reduces the processor time spent on cryptography by a factor of 10 or more.

-Salt Channel resume allows a server to support the resume feature using only one single bit of memory for each created ticket.
-This allows the server to have all data related to this feature in memory.
+Salt Channel resume allows the server to support the resume feature using only one single bit of memory for each created ticket.
+This way the server can keep all data related to this feature in memory.
 The ticket encryption key can be stored in memory.
-If it is lost due to power failure, the only affect is that outstanding tickets will become invalid and a full handshake will required when a client connects.
+If it is lost due to power failure, the only affect is that outstanding tickets become invalid and a full handshake is required when a client connects.

 A client stores one ticket per server.
 The client can choose whether to use the resume feature or not.
 It can do this on a per-server basis.